Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * **File → manages file content (like default web page)**

-### Question #86
+### Question #52 💩💩

-HOTSPOT You are creating a YAML-based Azure pipeline to deploy an Azure Data Factory instance that has the following requirements:
+You are creating a YAML-based Azure pipeline to deploy an Azure Data Factory instance that has the following requirements:

 ✑ If a Data Factory instance exists already, the instance must be overwritten.